 During the program, interns are able to observe surgeries, the birth of babies, physical therapy, and emergency treatment as well as shadowing physicians in the hospital and area clinic settings.
-The program also includes field trips including both of Oklahoma’s medical schools, Dean McGee Eye Institute, the Oklahoma Blood Institute, Integris’ Paul Silverstein Burnt Unit in Oklahoma City and the Oklahoma Cancer Specialists and Research Institute in Tulsa.
-Last year we added behavior sciences and pharmacy school to the program.
+The program also includes field trips including both of Oklahoma’s medical schools, Dean McGee Eye Institute, the Oklahoma Blood Institute, Integris’ Paul Silverstein Burn & Wound Care Unit in Oklahoma City and the Oklahoma Cancer Specialists and Research Institute in Tulsa.
+We also visit Behavioral Sciences at OUHSC and the University of Oklahoma College of Pharmacy.

 A special thanks to the Breedlove, Franklin and Rippy families who helped initiate these creative, life-changing experiences.

 - An anonymous panel reviews the applications and selects up to three finalists for each internship.